blancas/eisen/README.md

 # Eisen

-Eisen is a language toolkit that supports the development of programmable applications.
+Eisen is a language toolkit that supports the development of programmable applications and domain-specific languages.

 ### The Language

-Eisen is designed to be an embedded langauge with the semantics of Clojure and a syntax that closely follows *Standard ML*.
+Eisen is designed to be an embedded langauge with the semantics of Clojure and a syntax similar to Standard ML.

 ### The Compiler